 Here are some tips to make the perfect Kadai paneer:

-Do not over-cook: The dish requires you to retain natural textures of the vegetables without overcooking everything and making it mushy.
+Do not over-cook: The dish requires you to retain the natural textures of the vegetables without overcooking everything and making it mushy.
 It is best to chop and keep everything ready by your side before you start making the karahi paneer.
 It is a crime to over-cook capsicum, onion, and tomato in kadhai paneer.

 Must add kasuri methi and ginger: The dried fenugreek leaves and the thinly sliced ginger strips are the two must add finishing ingredients for a perfect kadai paneer.
 These two create some kinda magic in the final dish making it lip-smacking.
 The aroma of kasuri methi and the sharpness of ginger perfectly balance the heat of spices and give kadai paneer pickle like a notch.
-It does make a world of difference to the dish.

 What is the difference between kadai paneer and shahi paneer?

 As the name suggests, shahi paneer is a typical Mughlai dish with a rich and creamy texture.
-Whereas, the kadhai paneer has a more dhaba like rustique appeal to it.
+Whereas, the kadhai paneer has a more dhaba like rustic appeal to it.
 The shahi paneer or paneer butter masala has a hint of sweetness to it while the kadai paneer is just the opposite and full of bold flavors.
-But both of these paneer dishes can be enjoyed with naan, paratha or tandoori roti.
+But both of these paneer dishes can be enjoyed with naan, paratha, or tandoori roti.

-Which is the best paneer dish?
+Which are the best paneer recipes?

 If you try this recipe and love it, please leave a comment and a rating.
 This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.

 - 1 teaspoon cumin seeds (jeera)